aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/stop-conversion-or-loading-using-interruptmonitor-when-it-is-taking-too-long/_index.md

 {{< /highlight >}}

-As you see **J1000000** is quite a farther cell in XLSX file.
+As you can see, **J1000000** is a fairly distant cell in the XLSX file.
 However, the **waitForWhileAndThenInterrupt()** method interrupts the conversion after 10 seconds and the program ends/terminates.
-Please use the following code to execute the sample code.
+Please use the following code to run the sample code.

 {{< highlight javascript >}}